Avocado Black Bean Quesadillas

 Make sauce béarnaise.
 Keep warm.

 Heat a cast iron skillet over medium heat for 15 minutes.
-Sear the filet on all side until well browned but still rare.
+Sear the filet on all sides until well browned but still rare.
 Remove from heat.

-Remove the steak from the pan and put a thick circle heirloom tomato in its place.
+Remove the steak from the pan and put thick circles of heirloom tomato in its place.
 Season lightly with salt and pepper.

-Center the steak on top of the tomato, and spread the asparagus mixture around the perimeter.
+Center the steak on top of the tomatoes, and spread the asparagus mixture around the perimeter.

 Remove from the oven and allow to stand 5 minutes (the steak will continue to cook).